-I wanted to do a small followup post here to my post from earlier the summer of 2013: The Best Travel Mug To Keep Coffee Hot.
+I wanted to do a small follow-up post here to my post from earlier in the year (way back in the summer of 2013): The Best Travel Mug To Keep Coffee Hot.

-You’ll see in the video below filmed in the Fall of 2013 that I pitted the Contigo Autoseal, The Oxo Good Grips, and the Trudeau Umbria desk mug against the Thermos Stainless King to see which one could keep boiling water hot the longest.
+You’ll see in the video embedded below (filmed in the Fall of 2013) that I pitted the Contigo Autoseal, The Oxo Good Grips, and the Trudeau Umbria desk mug against the Thermos Stainless King to see which one could keep boiling water hot the longest.

 In the test I poured boiling hot water into the mugs and then sealed them all for about 8 hours and 15 minutes.
 I then opened them up and tested the temperatures with a meat thermometer.

 The Thermos mug won by a land slide and the funny thing was that the Thermos mug I used in the test was almost 3 years old compared to the other mugs ranging in age from a few months to brand new.

 Here’s the actual video comparison I keep talking about: